aws/aws-eks-best-practices/content/reliability/docs/application.md

 You have two options to implement tracing in your applications: you can either implement distributed tracing at the code level using shared libraries or use a service mesh.

 Implementing tracing at the code level can be disadvantageous.
 In this method, you have to make changes to your code.
 This is further complicated if you have polyglot applications.
-You’re also responsible for maintaining yet another library, across your services.
+You're also responsible for maintaining yet another library, across your services.

 Service Meshes like [LinkerD](http://linkerd.io), [Istio](http://istio.io), and [AWS App Mesh](https://aws.amazon.com/app-mesh/) can be used to implement distributed tracing in your application with minimal changes to the application code.
 You can use service mesh to standardize metrics generation, logging, and tracing.